Immigration and Asylum Clinic

 Anonymised client case study:

 Client JO – this client was applying for an extension of limited leave to remain.
 She met the financial criteria, receiving Universal Credit and this was well explained by the students on the ECF grounds and legal help forms.
 The Legal Aid Agency (LAA) did not grant legal aid at first instance as they stated that as she had undertaken degree level study previously, she could apply herself without the need for legal representation.
 It had to be argued to the LAA that the person was not an expert in immigration law by virtue of having studied a degree in an unrelated subject and that the complexities of the law and process were such that legal aid was merited.
 The LAA eventually conceded and did eventually grant legal aid and the client subsequently was able to make an application with our support, which was ultimately successful.

 Each year we publicise volunteering opportunities across the Law School and look to recruit volunteers in early October.
-For 2021/22 all clinic work will take place remotely, adopting the most effective methods for the Law Centre and its clients.
 Look out for details on our events and opportunities page.

 Here’s how some of last year’s students described their experience:

 It was incredibly valuable to see the process from communicating with the client to crafting this information into a strong argument for their ECF.
 This time a year ago, I was completely unsure of the path I would be taking after graduation.
 Now, with these 9 months of experience behind me, I am confident in my decision to pursue a career as a solicitor, and I am starting my LPC this September."

 I just wanted to send a quick note and thank you for your time and guidance during my time working at CELC.
 I really feel that I learned a lot from you and that it was really great hands-on experience that will no doubt serve me well in my future career."